newlandsmc/host/SVMC-VPS-1/README.md

 Cloud server.
 Hosts website, Discord bot, and reverse proxy to map on production Minecraft server.

-Website located at /var/minecraft/svmc-website and /var/minecraft/asthonia-website
+Website located at /var/minecraft/svmc-website and /var/minecraft/asthonia-website and /var/minecraft/khavalon-website

+Discord bot located at /var/minecraft/discord-bot

 Java is located at /usr/java/<version>